 In fact, 70% of millennials agree that they are more influenced by bloggers than by celebrities.

-It is worth noting that attracting a large number of social media followers doesn’t make someone an influencer.
+It is worth noting that attracting a large number of followers doesn’t make someone an influencer.
 The true merit of an influencer lies in their ability to build and sustain an army of devoted followers.

 These followers regularly engage with the content published by their favorite influencer.
 They are also highly likely to consider purchasing products or services recommended by the influencer.